 A judge, who is also an artist, will be more critical of any art that is within their specialty or in the media which they also employ.
 The rationale for this is that they will not select art in their genre/style that is not as good as their own art.

-Many times we see artists who research the judges in order to match their style of art with the judge’s.
+Many times we see artists who research the competition's judges in order to match their style of art with that of the judge’s.
 This can backfire on an artist, as that judge will be more critical and subjective about that art than another judge with a different artistic genre/style.

 To me, the following are the most important determining factors for getting into an art show or art exhibition;